Covid-19: Vaccination for children aged 12 to 14 years from Wednesday

 “The Covid-19 vaccine to be administered would be Corbevax manufactured by Biological Evans, Hyderabad,” the ministry said in a press release.

 The health ministry also announced that all senior citizens will now be eligible for the precautionary dose of the vaccine.
+In January, the government had allowed a third dose for senior citizens with co-morbidities as a precautionary measure amid a rise in Covid-19 cases due to the Omicron variant of the virus.

+Co-morbidities are ailments which make a person more susceptible to death due to Covid-19 infections.

-On January 3, India had announced vaccination for children between 15 to 18 years of age amid a surge of cases in India driven by the Omicron variant.
+On January 3, India had started vaccination for children between 15 to 18 years of age amid a surge of cases in India driven by the Omicron variant.

-Corbevax is India’s first indigenously developed Receptor Binding Domain (RBD) Protein sub-unit vaccine against Covid-19, according to The Indian Express.
+Corbevax is India’s first indigenously developed Receptor Binding Domain Protein sub-unit vaccine against Covid-19, according to The Indian Express.
 It is developed from a component of the spike protein on the virus’ surface that helps the body build an immune response to a disease.